capital

 well, it feels noisily silent today

-and when dusk rises from the gray
+and when dusk rises from ashen gray

 i wonder what will be missed

-says me, the pessimist.
+says me, ever the pessimist.

 oh, don’t mind, just thinking out loud